alqamahsayeed12/AQ_Downscaling/README.md

 - If latitude/longitude grids are not multiples of 40, they are trimmed logically

 - Pre-trained models must be in /Model/
+- While this code was developed for GEOS-FP PM2.5 data, the downscaling module is fully generalizable.
+It can be applied to downscale **any spatial PM2.5 field** at a **5:1 resolution ratio**.

 ### License